 Your heat press digital temperature read out may not be accurate.
 The readout may not match the actual temperature on the heat press platen.
+You could use an infrared temperature reader so you could cross-check results.
 Geo Knight and others makes excellent heat press machines that can be used for all kinds of thermal transfer applications, but sometimes the temperature readout require a little fine tuning, or calibration.
 Temperature and vibration extremes during shipping are the likely culprit.

 In any case, if yours hasn’t been properly dialed in, it can make a big difference in the quality of your laser and sublimation transfers.